Capital University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Capital, approximately 96% of students took out student loans averaging $7,484 a year.
-That adds up to $29,936 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Capital, approximately 97% of students took out student loans averaging $7,810 a year.
+That adds up to $31,240 over four years for those students.

 How Much Money Do Capital Graduates Make?bachelor's degree recipients from Capital make around $44,000 per year during the early years of their employment.
 That's great news for Capital students since it is 11% more than the average college graduate's salary of $39,802 per year.